ksafranski/c9-dev-env/README.md

 This image contains a complete development environment utilizing Cloud9 IDE inside a Ubuntu container to provide everything needed to setup a development environment.
 It includes Cloud9, but also adds some common utilities in Ubuntu, Vim, and Git.

+## Concept

+The idea behind this image is to build a development environment that is/can be web-based, accessible anywhere, as well as portable, ephemeral, and flexible.

 ## Usage

 ```